Why a fully adjustable office chair is important

 A good posture is the key to avoiding and relieving back, neck and shoulder pain.

 Get up and move around every 30-40 minutes.
-Movement and exercise increase blood flow and keeps your muscles, ligaments, joints and bone tissues healthy.
-Do some stretching of your back and neck, do a few squats, walk, jump, or roll your shoulders to reduce upper back pain.
-Do anything to get your joints and muscles moving and blood pumping through your muscles and to your brain.
+Movement and exercise increases blood flow and keeps your muscles, ligaments, joints and bone tissues healthy.
+Go for a walk, jump, or roll your shoulders to reduce upper back pain.

 Incorporate stretching exercises into your daily routine to strengthen your core, improve flexibility and prevent muscle imbalances.
-Movement is critical for your mind and body.
-Use a chair with a swivel mechanism that promotes dynamic sitting.
 The ultimate ‘how to’ video guide of exercises and stretches for office workers

-Upgrading your workspace with a sit-stand or height adjustable desk may reduce the amount of time spent sitting down.
+Upgrading your workspace with a standing height adjustable desk may reduce the amount of time spent sitting down.
 Standing Desk: The Pros & Cons

 Regular physical activity outside the office can help strengthen the muscles that support the spine and prevent back pain.
 Walking, running, going to the gym or playing sport are great ways to improve the health of your back.